PowerDNS/pdns/pdns/dnsdistdist/docs/guides/console.rst

   setConsoleACL('192.0.2.0/24')

 The default value is '127.0.0.1', restricting the use of the console to local users.
 Please make sure that encryption is enabled before using :func:`addConsoleACL` or :func:`setConsoleACL` to allow connection from remote clients.
+Even if the console is restricted to local users, the use of encryption is still strongly advised to prevent unauthorized local users from connecting to the console.